-Embark offers the world’s first and only canine relative finder, so you can further explore your dog’s DNA story.
-Our Relative Finder shows your dog’s relatives based on how much DNA they share.
+Embark offers the world’s first canine relative finder, so you can further explore your dog’s DNA story.
+Our Relative Finder shows your dog’s relatives based on how much DNA they share, and can identify parent or sibling relationships.
 It also gives you the ability to connect with their owners.
 In fact, it has already led to several family reunions, like Vardis and his long-lost sister Brunch and brothers Rowan and Milo!

 Read on to learn how to use the Relative Finder to find your dog’s DNA relatives.